 Formative vs. summative assessment

-It is important that teachers use different types of assessment in their classroom in order to promote learning.
+It is important that instructors use different types of assessment in order to promote learning.
 There is so much more to assessments than delivering an end-of-unit exam or preparing for any other test.
 Assessments helps shape the learning process at all points and gives insights into a learner’s learning.
-In light of this, it is important for teachers to understand the difference between two types of assessment: formative assessment and summative assessment.
+In light of this, it is important for instructors to understand the difference between two types of assessment: formative assessment and summative assessment.

 Formative assessment